-Holocene Extinction Species Cards were inspired by the article To Name is to Value (Lundebye 2019), and was tested in a Graduate Studies design studio.
-If human destructive activities continue unchecked, the current epoch will be known as another mass extinction event.
-Specialty and niche species are currently most effected but this will eventually lead to extinctions of more common flaura and fauna.
-These cards ask students to pay attention to the situation.
-They are an example of how design can bring awareness to the seriousness of this extinction.
+Holocene Extinction Species Cards were inspired by the article “To Name is to Value” (Lundebye, 2019), and tested in the Graduate Studies design studio.
+If destructive, human-driven activities continue unchecked, the current epoch will be known as another mass extinction event.
+Specialty and niche species are currently most affected, but will eventually lead to the extinction of more common flora and fauna.
+These cards ask students to pay attention to these precarious situations, and offer an example of how design can bring awareness to the seriousness of this period of extinction.

-- Anette Lundebye.
+Reference: Anette Lundebye.
 2019.
-To Name is to Value.
+“To Name is to Value.”
 In K. Fletcher, L. St. Pierre, & M. Tham (Eds.), Design and Nature: A Partnership (pp. 86-92).
 Routledge.

-The bodystorm continued by introducing environmental impacts: otter pelt hunting; seastar wasting; ocean pollution; ocean temperature rise.
+The bodystorming continued by introducing environmental impacts: otter pelt hunting; seastar wasting; ocean pollution; ocean temperature rise.
 Eventually, all of the species present in the simulation became extinct, leaving a room full of starving urchins.